Bachelor of Psychological Sciences (Honours)

 Unit Description:

 In this unit, students work collaboratively and individually with a research supervisor to conduct an individual research project.
-Students, under the guidance of their supervisor and the Unit Coordinator, will build on the progress of their project from PSYC4222 and PSYC4252 (prerequisites for this unit) to analyse their research data and write up their project in the form of a journal manuscript.
-Students will also give a conference presentation within the college to disseminate their research to their peers and the wider scientific community.
+Students, under the guidance of their supervisor and the unit coordinator, will build on the progress of their project from PSY4222 and PSY4232 (prerequisites for this unit) to analyse their research data and write up their project in the form of a journal manuscript.
+Students will also give a conference presentation to disseminate their research to their peers and the wider scientific community.
 Further, this unit introduces students to the competencies necessary to report and disseminate findings from psychological research.
 By completing this unit, students will be able to communicate findings generated from independent research across multiple modalities and in a manner that is suitable for different stakeholders.

 Learning Outcomes: